walterbender/Syllabi/wearables.md

 * Is your project ready for manufacturing?
 * What are the next steps for your project?
 * After 15 weeks of iteration, revision, and compromise, how is wearable technology still in its essence?
+(I don't understand this question)
 * How has your initial vision of your project changed?

 <p align="center">